1 jar Grape or Strawberry Peanut Butter Swirl $2.29

 If you can afford it, you can also fry some salmon patties by mixing in some cornmeal, lemon juice, Old Bay Seasoning, and one egg, then forming into patties and frying them in some vegetable oil.
 Drain patties on paper towels (or a brown paper bag) when golden brown on both sides then serve with ketchup.

 Bean patties can be made in the same way.
-Just mash them, and add some flour to bind them together, then form patties, and fry them in hot oil on both sides until brown.
+Just mash them, and add some flour and one egg to bind them together, then form patties, and fry them in hot oil on both sides until brown.
 Beans are an excellent fiber and protein food.